Find out what your name means, according to Urban Dictionary

-Sure, your name may have a historic or traditional meaning (my own "Gael" refers to "a Gaelic-speaking inhabitant of Ireland, Scotland, or the Isle of Man").
-But there might be a hidden definition out there.
-On Monday, Urban Dictionary began trending on Twitter as presumably bored web surfers discovered they could look up their first names on the crowdsourced slang dictionary.
+Sure, your name may have historic or traditional meaning (my own "Gael" refers to "a Gaelic-speaking inhabitant of Ireland, Scotland, or the Isle of Man").
+But there might be a hidden definition.
+On Monday, Urban Dictionary began trending on Twitter as presumably bored web surfers discovered they could look up their first names on the crowdsourced dictionary of slang.

 It's beyond easy to get your definition.
 Just pull up UrbanDictionary.com and see if your name is listed.
 Weirdly, many names are, with some super specific definitions.
 Remember, however, that these are crowdsourced entries, so they may have spelling and grammar mistakes and often feature sexual or other adult content.
 Urban Dictionary isn't your grandmother's Merriam-Webster.